feeless/feeless/README.md

 ### Rust crate

-* A complete library that a Rust developer can use to manage wallets, keys, blocks.
+* A complete library that a Rust developer can use to handle wallets, keys, blocks, signing, proof of work, etc.
-* Compatibility with the JSON RPC server.

-### Tooling
+### Tools

 * A command line tool for particular actions, e.g. generating seeds, conversions between keys, addresses, etc.
-* An RPC command line interface for the JSON RPC server.
+* A command line client for the official Nano RPC server.

 ### Nano node

-* A functional node with as much business logic as I can understand from the C++ implementation.
+* A functional Nano node with business logic from the official C++ implementation.
-* It has to perform well enough to help the network.
-I don't want Nano to slow down if people start using this! 🤦‍♀️
 * Correct rebroadcasting rules
 * Representative voting
 * Bootstrapping
+* It has to perform well enough to help the network.
+I don't want Nano to slow down if people start using this! 🤦‍♀️

 ## Non-goals